-If the pests remai n, treat with a pesticide such as neem oil.
+If the pests remain, treat them with a pesticide such as neem oil.

 Suggested Lomandra Breeze Uses

-Group several plantings of lomandra breeze to produce a mass of grass-like ground cover.
+Group several plantings of lomandra breeze grass to produce a mass of grass-like ground cover.

-It also makes an attractive houseplant due to its large flower spikes with honey-scented flowers.
+It also makes an excellent choice as a houseplant, foundation plant, and accent plant due to its large flower spikes with honey-scented flowers.

 Lomandra breeze plant also makes a lovely addition to ornamental grass gardens, garden edges, Asian theme gardens, coastal gardens, rock gardens, and the Xeriscape.